FURNACES ...Truly Efficient Furnaces for Biomass Pellets or Corn

 AH 100 (100,000 BTU) Hot Air Shelled Corn Furnace

 AH 170 (170,000 BTU) Hot Air Shelled Corn Furnace

 In these times of high energy costs, it makes sense to use a heat source that utilizes a resource that is readily available and cost effective.
-The America s Heat furnace burns shelled corn, a renewable local commodity.
-Wood Pellet or Corn costs less per BTU than other heat sources, plus benefits the local economy by generating business for farmers.
-The low cost of shelled corn and wood pellets, together with the efficient burning process of this furnace, produces an economical, ecologically safe home heating system
+The America's Heat furnace burns shelled corn, a renewable local commodity.
+Corn costs less per BTU than other heat sources, plus benefits the local economy by generating business for farmers.
+The low cost of shelled corn, together with the efficient burning process of this furnace, produces an economical, ecologically safe home heating system

 Both models are fully automatic hot air furnaces, on a thermostat, and come with a 14 bushel corn bin for automatic feed.
 Because they are "bottom feeders", they are a self-feeding and self-cleaning furnace.

 This means the corn feeds into the bottom of the burn pot and pushes the ash out over the top.
 The AH 100 should cover a building size up to approximately 2500 sq. feet, depending on insulation and desired temperatures.
 For a nominal size house (2,000 sq ft), the corn burn should average about 1 1 D2 to 2 bushels per day, depending on degree days.
 Therefore the bin contains on average a 7 to 10 day supply.